1.2 Navigating the filesystem

 When you run commands that involve a file or directory, you can always

-give a full path, which starts with a /
+give a full path, which starts with a / and contains the entire directory

 tree up until the file or directory you are interested in.
 For example, you can